HCPSS/web-style-guide/README.md

 - Copy down this repository

-If you haven't already installed the Fractal CLI helper on your machine, do that first:
+If you haven't already installed the Fractal CLI helper on your machine, do that first from the root of the project:

 ```shell
 npm i @frctl/fractal -g